FelipEspessoto/OneBitCode_3HTML/README.md

-# HTML 5 - OneBitCode
+# OneBitCode - Complete Site
-HTML5 final module test to get the certificate on OneBitCode This is the final test of the OneBitCode course.
-I made a simple HTML site!
+This is an exercise of OneBitCode course's